svipas/prettier-vscode/README.md

 If you have both `"prettier.eslintIntegration"` and `"prettier.tslintIntegration"` enabled in your VS Code settings, then TSLint will be used to lint your TypeScript code.
 If you would rather use ESLint, disable the TSLint integration by setting `"prettier.tslintIntegration"` to `false`.

-## Plugins (Beta)
+## Plugins

-&#x26a0; The plugin API is in a beta state as of Prettier 1.10.
+&#x26a0; The plugin API is in a beta state.
 This extension supports only [official plugins](https://prettier.io/docs/en/plugins.html#official-plugins).

 - **[PHP](https://github.com/prettier/plugin-php)**: install `prettier` and `@prettier/plugin-php` **locally** with Yarn or npm.
 - **[Pug](https://github.com/prettier/plugin-pug)**: install `@prettier/plugin-pug` **locally** with Yarn or npm.